williamtroup/Syntax.js/README.md

 - Language aliases.
 - Custom action buttons (via a binding attribute), with opening/closing support.
 - Unknown language support (renders the display, but does not highlight any syntax).
+- Tabbing (allows multiple languages to be shown in one tabbed container, which is great for code examples).
 <br />
 <br />